fpoussin/MotoLink/README.md

 **├── LICENSE**  *GPL Licence file*
 **└── README.md**  *This readme file*

-You will need to init and update the git submodules (QtUsb, ChibiOS-RT, ChibiOS-Drivers) to build the projects.
+You will need to init and update the git submodules (QtUsb, ChibiOS-RT, ChibiOS-Contrib) to build the projects.